 #- Differences in the limited pro-TGRL samples (n-5)

+The non-esterified pool revealed few changes in specific FAs postpradial, but a distinct oxylipin signature revealing general enrichment in mid chain alcohols, diols and ketones

+Pro in particular enriched in LOX (and CYP/sEH) metabolites of LA and ALA

 Results:

 Saturated fatty acid (arachidic and stearic acids) are most significantly increased in esterified pool in response to the meal.
+Significant depletion in several abundant n-6 and n-3 PUFA.

-Diols were the only group of oxylipins that were observed to be affected due to the meal.
-No significant changes in mid chain alcohols, ketones, epoxides, prostaglandins and triols in the esterified fatty acids.
+In the esterified pool diols were the only group of oxylipins that were observed to be affected due to the meal.
+No significant changes were observed in mid chain alcohols, ketones, epoxides, prostaglandins and triols in the esterified fatty acids.

+In contrast, in the NEFA pool, there was enrichment in representatives of several oxylipin classes postprandially

-When the subsets of pro- and anti- TGRL were used to compare fasting to PP changes, there were no significant difference in anti-TGRL in response to the meal.
+When the subsets of pro- and anti- TGRL were analyzed for fasting to PP changes, there were no significant differences in anti-TGRL in response to the meal.
+Analysis of pro-TGRL revealed enrichment in representatives from several oxylipin classes--a subset of the differences across all samples.
+Notable were products of LA and ALA metabolism through CYP/sEH and to a lesser extent LOX.

 A hierarchical clustering of samples was performed.
 Figure represents the sample clustering.

+Which features were used, etc?

+This analysis probably should be moved up in the sequence, i.e. before individual analytes.